Positive Terahertz Photoconductivity in CdHgTe Under Hydrostatic Pressure: Summary

 \section{Summary}

-In summary, we demonstrate that in Cd$_x$Hg$_{1-x}$Te films the absorption of THz radiation leads to positive photoconductivity due to increase of the electron temperature.
-The photoconductivity is measured at room temperature and is shown to be caused by an increase of the free carrier concentration.
+In summary, we demonstrate that in Cd$_x$Hg$_{1-x}$Te films the absorption of THz radiation leads to positive photoconductivity at room temperature.
+The photoconductivity mechanism is associated with Drude absorption of radiation, which leads to electron gas heating and a subsequent rise in carrier concentration.
 Such an increase is ascribed to an interband activation mechanism, specific for narrow-gap undoped semiconductors.
 The observed photoresponse saturates as the radiation intensity increases.
 It is shown that the saturation is due to the absorption bleaching caused by the electron gas heating.
 Strikingly under hydrostatic pressure $P$ the magnitude of the photoconductivity increases exponentially with $P$ and the saturation intensity exponentially decreases with $P$.
 Importantly, both dependences are described by the same exponent, with only a slight difference between samples with $x=0$ and $x=0.13$.
 We show that the magnitude of photoconductivity and saturation intensities are controlled by the increase in electron temperature $\Delta T \propto \tau_\varepsilon / \tau_p$.
 Further studies are needed to understand the microscopic origin of this result.